• Skip to primary navigation

 • Disher/Cookie Scoop - This is an optional piece of equipment, but makes spooning cupcake or muffin batter into each well a cleaner and quicker process.

-Wet Ingredients: In a medium bowl mash the bananas with a fork, leaving them slightly lumpy.
+Wet Ingredients: In a medium bowl mash the ripe bananas with a fork, leaving them slightly lumpy.
 Add the oil, sugar, eggs, vanilla, and sour cream to the bananas and whisk together.

 Add Nuts & Berries: Fold in fresh raspberries and chopped walnut.